 Once the produce has sautéed for 3 minutes, I add the ground chicken to the pot/skillet and break it up into small pieces with a plastic spoon.
 I continue to sauté it along with the vegetables until the chicken is no longer pink.
 This typically takes about 7 minutes for me, but the timing may differ for you.

-Once the chicken has fully browned, I add one 28 oz can of diced tomatoes with their juices to the pot/skillet and use them to deglaze the pot or skillet.
+Once the chicken has fully browned, I add one 28 ounce can of diced tomatoes with their juices to the pot/skillet and use them to deglaze the pot or skillet.
 I hit "Cancel" on the Instant Pot or remove the skillet from heat.
 If making in the slow cooker, I scrape the contents of the skillet into the slow cooker with a heat-resistant spatula.

 As I discuss lima beans at length above, I'm not going to add much more detail about them here, but after I add the tomatoes to the Instant Pot or scoop the skillet contents into the slow cooker, I add frozen lima beans (if using them - omit for Paleo/Whole30).